kango2/Annotation/README.md

 - Predicted peptides (fasta)
 - Optimised Augustus species-specific parameters for your species
 ## Running the pipeline (AUTO)
 Added a new script to start the pipeline automatically, and submits all five jobs in the pipeline at once with starting dependencies.
-(Basically equivalent to running the entire next section manually, and does all the job submitting automatically for you).
+(Basically equivalent to running the entire next section but easier and simpler, and does all the job submitting automatically for you).
 - Download the script and make it executable
 ```
 wget https://github.com/kango2/Annotation/raw/main/PipelineSettings_StartPipeline.sh